-Many components in your Flexible Fuel Vehicle (FFV) are designed to be compatible with ethanol.
-Always be sure that your vehicle is serviced with correct ethanol compatible parts.
+All fuel and engine components in your Flexible Fuel Vehicle (FFV) are designed to be compatible with ethanol.
+Ethanol compatible service components are required.

 Replacing fuel system components with non-ethanol compatible components can damage your vehicle.

 Maintenance

 Do not use ethanol mixture greater than 85% in your vehicle.
 It will cause difficulty in cold starting and may affect drivability.